UoS-COM1001/com1001-2024-25-spr/setting-up-codio.md

 clicking the yellow link, but make sure that in the dropdown "New Browser Tab" is selected as the "Inside Codio" option does not work.

-When you have finished your session, type control and "C" together to exit Sinatra.
+When you have finished your session, press "control" and "c" together on your keyboard to exit Sinatra.
 (After you've exited, don't expect to see any more pages served at the URL until you restart Sinatra again.)

-## 4. Cloning the Examples Repository on Codio
+## 3. Cloning the Examples Repository on Codio

 In addition to this GitHub repository there is another that contains a series of Sinatra code examples that will be discussed in lectures.
 You can clone this